hanszhuecon/hanszhuecon.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-I am currently a Postdoctoral Researcher at the National Association of Insurance Commissioners (NAIC) in the Center for Insurance Policy and Research.
-I recently graduated with a Ph.D. in Economics from Northwestern University.
+I am a Postdoctoral Researcher at the National Association of Insurance Commissioners (NAIC) in the Center for Insurance Policy and Research.
+I graduated this year with a Ph.D. in Economics from Northwestern University.
 My research fields are Industrial Organization, Health Economics and Insurance Economics.
 Most countries are facing significant challenges with the provision and financing of long-term care.
-Accordingly, I am especially interested in studying long-term care and insurance markets to better understand these challenges and potential policy solutions.
+Accordingly, I am interested in studying long-term care and insurance markets to better understand these challenges and potential policy solutions.

 **Contact**